haruishi43/equilib/panolib/grid_sample/README.md

 # Grid Sampling Functions

-Fast grid sampling methods are needed for gathering pixels from panorama images to convert into perspective (or transform to another panorama) image.
+Fast grid sampling methods are needed for gathering pixels from equirectangular images to convert into perspective (or transform to another equirectangular) image.

 Implemented for two different libraries:
 - `numpy_func`